Ampang and Sri Petaling lines: Rolling stock

-1st generation Adtranz-Walkers EMU
+First generation Adtranz-Walkers EMU

 The former fleet consisted of 90 Adtranz standard-gauge light rail vehicle (LRV) manufactured by Walkers Limited of Australia.
 These trains were electric multiple units (EMU), which draw power from the underside of a third rail alongside the track.
 All cars in each train were powered.
 The trains were manned, with driver cabs occupying the ends of the train.
-The four-car trainset, an initial configuration that consists of only two EMU sets (2+2) of one driving car and one trailer car at both ends were used from the beginning of the operation in 1996.
-This formation were used in service until the centre trailer cars were added, becoming the six-car trainset, which consisted of three sets of two EMUs (2+2+2) and occupied the maximum platform length of the stations.
+The initial four-car configuration, consisting of only two EMU sets (2+2) of one driving car and one trailer car at both ends, were used from the beginning of the operation in 1996.
+This formation existed until two additional trailer cars were added to the centre, extending the trainsets to six cars consisting of three sets of two EMUs (2+2+2) and utilising the maximum possible platform length of the stations.
 Each of the two EMU sets at the front and rear consisted of one driving car and one trailer car, while the two EMUs between were trailer cars.
 Each two EMU sets were not connected to other EMU sets in the train.

 Each car had 3 bogies: 2 power bogies and one articulated trailer for the centre bogie.
 The end cars, numbered 1101 to 1260, have driver cabs.
 Middle cars numbered 2201 to 2230 have a concealed driver control panel, enabling the car to be moved around the depot independently.

 The train interiors were simple and basic.
 There were no individual seats, only longitudinal bench seating on either side of the train, surfaced in metal, while spaces near the connecting ends of the cars were provided for passengers who use wheelchairs and other assistive devices, with a large amount of floorspace for standing passengers.
 The rolling stock, which has remained relatively unchanged since its introduction in 1996, were replaced in stages by the new trains between 2015 and 2016.

-2nd generation CSR-Zhuzhou LRV
+Second generation CSR-Zhuzhou LRV

-The second generation rolling stock of the Ampang Line and Sri Petaling Line currently consists of a fleet of 50 new trains, better known as AMY, that are deployed to increase the capacity of the line and provide a better service.
+The second generation rolling stock of the LRT Ampang Line and LRT Sri Petaling Line currently consists of a fleet of 50 new trains, better known as AMY, that are deployed to increase the capacity of the line and provide a better service.
 Each of the new trains is six cars long and provided by CSR Zhuzhou of China, similar to on the design for İzmir Metro and Buenos Aires Underground 200 Series.
 These trains are disabled-friendly and include safety features like closed-circuit TV, emergency breakable window, emergency ventilation fan, fire and smoke detection system.
 The trains are equipped with supervised automatic train operation system (SATO), which claims to be the first railway in Malaysia to introduce such systems.
 Other elements such as interactive destination display inside the train, non-slipping seats, LCD infotainment, walk-through gangways, and more wheelchair space were included.
 The first trains were put into service on the Sri Petaling-Kinrara BK5 stretch in October 2015, and then until Putra Heights and Sentul Timur in July 2016, and finally the Ampang branch line in December 2016.